logzio/documentation/docs/shipping/Code/python.md

 ### Python Application Setup for ECS Service with OpenTelemetry

-This document provides step-by-step instructions for setting up a Python application on Amazon ECS, using OpenTelemetry to send tracing data directly to your Logz.io account.
+This guide provides an overview of deploying your Python application on Amazon ECS, using OpenTelemetry to collect and send tracing data to Logz.io.
+It offers a step-by-step process for setting up OpenTelemetry instrumentation and deploying both the application and OpenTelemetry Collector sidecar in an ECS environment.

 #### **Prerequisites**